By Sanwar Ali

 Sole Representative of an Overseas Business Visa

 The Sole Representative visa is only relevant where an overseas organisation wishes to send over a senior member of staff to set up a new office in the UK.
 You cannot be a majority shareholder so this will put off many businessmen wishing to come under this visa category.
-In addition, the business in the UK must be in a similar line of business to the overseas business.
+In addition, the business in the UK must be in a similar line of business to the overseas business, and the main business should remain outside the UK.
 Towards the end of five years in the UK the Sole Representative visa category usually leads to indefinite leave to remain.

 Tier 1 Exceptional Talent Visa